Policy Forum for Wales

 • inclusive support: delivering mental health services to diverse populations - addressing needs of older people and neurodiverse individuals - ensuring tailored care provision

-• CAMHS: improving support for young people - promoting wellbeing in educational settings - addressing impact of social media - improving media representations
+• CAMHS: improving support for young people - promoting wellbeing in educational settings - addressing impact of social media - improving media representation

 • addressing inequalities: tackling socioeconomic disparities in mental health care and access - ensuring fair funding allocation - strategies to reduce stigma